khir829/password-generator/README.md

 This application generates a random password based on user interaction.
 The user can choose to include a capital letter, a number, and/or a special character in their generated passwords.
-This was achieved using Java and the builder design pattern.